Kitrssurfer/Watch-OS/README.md

 Watch OS is an open source custom made OS for custom made smartwatches made with a micro computer the size of less than a credit card!
 Run HTML file on your watch!
 Your watch must either be a computer or phone OS to run the .HTML file.
 The current Watch OS is in beta.

 Make sure your watch has access to the internet for the weather servers to work!!!!!

+Goto the .HTML file and downlaod the raw file and run it on your watch!